 Figure 5 – 14: Inter-VLAN Router Sub-Interface Routing

-Using an L3 Switch
+Using an L3 switch

-It you want to minimize physical router use, Q-switches capable of L3 routing are a good solution.
-Q-switch routing includes creating multiple SVIs, assigning them to subnets, and maintaining a routing table.
+If you want to minimize physical router use, Q-switches capable of L3 routing are a good solution.
+Q-switch routing includes creating multiple SVIs, assigning them to subnets and maintaining a routing table.
 Again, the connected devices use the relevant SVI as their default gateway.
 In addition to L2 access control lists, you can apply an additional L3 ACL to control packets passing from one VLAN to another.
 An L3 ACL is a good additional layer of security in support of VACLs.

 The first step in securing a switch is restricting physical access.
 Make sure it is behind a locked door.
 Under no circumstances should unauthorized people gain physical access to it or any other infrastructure equipment.